requarks/docs-legacy/prerequisites.md

 ## An empty Git repository

 All content created in the Wiki is saved locally and synced regularly to a remote Git repository.
-Any standard Git repository will do, as long as the Wiki can connect to it using basic, oauth or ssh authentication.
+Any Git repository will do, as long as the Wiki can connect to it using **basic**, **oauth** or **ssh** authentication.

 A list of a few great Git providers you can use:

 - [GitHub](https://github.com/)
 - [GitLab](https://gitlab.com/)